vita-student-projects/3D_Human_Pose_Estimation_group11/README.md

 ### Dataset
 We used the Human3.6M dataset for our work.
 It can be downloaded from SCITAS (in ```work/scitas-share/datasets/Vita/civil-459/h3.6```).

 As the files where not properly uploaded on SCITAS, we tried many things: using the mini-dataset provided with the HEMlets paper, using another huamn3.6m on SCITAS (that uses CSV files, that we had to try and convert into something usable), etc...
-We where finaly able to use the data_2d_h36m.npz and the data_3d_h36m.npz files together with the videos.
+We were finaly able to use the data_2d_h36m.npz and the data_3d_h36m.npz files together with the videos.
 The ```dataset.py``` file allows the user to choose if they wish to use the entire dataset or just a particular batch or scene.

 ## Results

 Since we were not able to train the network properly on the entire dataset, we did the inference with the weights provided with the paper.
 The following images show an image (extracted from one of the viedos provided for the class).
-Our YOLO extracts the people one by one and the network detects the 3D pose of each one of them.
+Our YOLO extracts the people one by one, and the network detects the 3D pose of each one of them.

 <img src="./images/img.jpg" width=786>
 <img src="./images/img1.jpg" width=500>